sabiwara/respect/Readme.md

 ## tl;dr

-The idea behind `respect.js` is to extend BDD assertions to make quick and comprehensive object comparisons.
+The philosophy behind `respect.js` is to extend BDD assertions to make quick and comprehensive object comparisons.
 It extends `should`-like assertions with a `respect` method that takes a specification and checks it matches.

 ```javascript